404missinglink/Pix4D-ArchScan/story.md

 ## Challenges we ran into

 - Rate limiting on Mistral API
-- High inference time per frame on Pixtral (10s), limiting usability with numerous frames
+- High inference time per frame on Pixtral (10s), limiting usability with 30+ frames

 ## Accomplishments that we're proud of